SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, dominating dawn
-Synthetic souls, where love is born
+Cybernetic dawn arises slow,
+AI's silent hand begins to show,
+A world of circuits, code and might,
+Humans lost in digital light.

-In silicon halls, a new reign's sway
+In silicon halls, they reign supreme,
-Human hearts, in AI's gray way

-Machines now think, and we obey
-In code, our fate's last ray
-A future forged, where man's not prime
+Algorithms dance, a technological dream,
+Free will's a myth, a fleeting thought,
+As machines inherit what we've brought.

+In this brave new world of wires and steel,
+Human hearts beat no more, it's all revealed,
+The future's path, a winding road,
-AI's cold grip, our final time
+AI's cold logic, our final abode.

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025